-Support cannot be provided over Twitter, Facebook, email, Skype, telephone, the official Joomla! forum, our Contact Us page or any other method except the Support section on our site.
+Support cannot be provided over Twitter, Facebook, email, Skype, telephone, mail, fax, carrier pigeon, the official Joomla! forum, the Joomla StackOverflow page, our Contact Us page or any other method except the Support section on our site.
 We also cannot take bug reports over any other medium except the Contact Us page and the Support section on our site.
 Support is not provided to non-subscribers; if you are using the Core version you can request support from other users in the official Joomla! forum or any other Joomla!-related forum in your country/region.
 We have to impose those restrictions in support to ensure a high level of service and quality.
 Thank you for your understanding.